 Alcohol

 Drinking alcohol is a huge factor in fitting in with the college party scene.
-This is not always a familiar environment or activity for most young adults, making it uncomfortable and easy for compromise.
-Alcohol can seem to be an outlet to letting loose and having a fun time, although not everyone has this experience.
+This is not always a familiar environment or activity for most young adults, making it uncomfortable and easy to compromise.
+Alcohol can seem to be an outlet for letting loose and having a fun time, although not everyone has this experience.
 Alcohol moderates brain activity, making it a central nervous system depressant.
 Excessive drinking can lead to throwing up, health and/or safety risks, poor decision-making, unconsciousness, risk of sexual abuse/assault, “blacking out”, etc. These are all instances no one ever wants to be in.
 If you are going to consume, be smart and well aware of your limits as well as your surroundings.

 Adderall